Inside the Johnny Depp vs. Amber Heard Defamation Trial: Verdict, Drama, and Consequences

 In 2018, Heard wrote an op-ed for The Washington Post as a “public figure representing domestic abuse.”

-He denied Heard’s allegations and sued his ex-wife for $50 million back in 2019.
+While Depp’s name was never mentioned, he claimed that it referred to their marriage due to the timing of its publication.
+He denied Heard’s allegations and sued his ex-wife for $50 million in 2019.
 Depp claimed that the piece caused significant damage to his career and reputation.

 Heard countersued for $100 million, citing defamation after Depp’s former lawyer claimed that her allegations were a “hoax.”